ip174/gov-uk/README.md

-# GOV UK - Recruitment portal
+## GOV UK - Recruitment portal
 ##ABOUT
-This is a small website that shows a list of applicants for a job vacancy.
+This is a portal that shows a list of applicants for a job vacancy.
 When you click on a candidate’s name it takes you to more information about that candidate, including a summary of their work experience.